Machine Guarding Checklists

 Machine Guarding Checklist

-This template covers the pre and post operation check of machine guards.
+This machine guarding checklist can be used by supervisors and safety officers to cover the pre and post operation check of machine guards.
 Pre-operation checks are conducted to evaluate the condition of machine guards and the protection and training of workers.
 Begin with a description of the work, the names of employees and the type of guards to be inspected.
 Check the machine guards and determine if they are sufficient to prevent body parts from making contact with dangerous moving parts.
 Evaluate workers if they have sufficient knowledge of the machine and its operation including the guard types.
 Ensure that all workers are wearing appropriate protection and are following safe handling instructions when using machineries.
 Perform post-operation checks to determine if all machine guards are in good condition and that all incidents have been reported to the supervisor.

 OSHA Machine Guarding Checklist

-This Machine Guarding OSHA checklist is for evaluating the preparedness of operators when handling machines.
+This OSHA machine guarding checklist is used for evaluating the preparedness of operators when handling machines.
 It also covers the inspection of the machine guards to ensure that it is securely placed and anchored.
-Use iAuditor to take photos of identified issues and immediately generate a report for review and action.
+Use iAuditor to take photos of identified issues and immediately generate a report for review and corrective action.

 Machine Lockout Tagout (LOTO) Checklist